ZhgChgLi/XCFolder/README.md

 ### Step 4: Done, Have a great day! 🚀🚀🚀

 ![image](https://github.com/user-attachments/assets/65025508-a309-4249-b63d-de5148f8203b)

+#### **⚠️ Please note after running:**
+- Check if there are any missing (red) files in the project directory.
+  - If there are few, you can manually fix them.
+  - If there are many, verify whether the settings for ignorePaths and ignoreFileTypes in Configuration.yaml are correct, or create an Issue to let me know.
+- Check the relevant paths in Build Settings, e.g., `LIBRARY_SEARCH_PATHS`, to see if manual adjustments are needed.
+- It's recommended to perform a Clean & Build again.
+- If you don't want to bother with the current `.xcodeproj` XCode project file, you can directly use XCodeGen or Tuist to regenerate the project files.

 ## Technical Details
 The entire project is written in Swift and runs as an SPM command-line tool.